 Many vocational schools or community colleges offer automotive programs, like teaching folks how to repair or work on a car.
 Occasionally, these institutions might rent out their labs and garage spaces during off-hours or weekends.
 This provides an excellent space, often equipped with tools and lifts, to work on your vehicle.

 Plus, students or instructors may be available for guidance.
 However, always check with the institution first regarding their policies and rental fees.
-Not all organizations and institutions let you do this, so give them a call or simple email beforehand.
+Not all organizations and institutions let you do this, so give them a call or simply email beforehand.

 Option 9: Mobile Garage Units